cristinasewell/docker/docker.md

     - only needs one kernel
 - You can use control groups
 - Isolated
-- You can write your code, deploy it in a docker container and knwo that it works everywhere.
+- You can write your code, deploy it in a docker container and know that it works everywhere.
     - you can place everything that you need for your code in that container
     - so when you give your code to somebody else, you can give them the container with all dependencies and settings
 - micro-services: